First FlexSim Model

 If you’re using FlexSim under the free Express feature set, you won’t have access to the tools we’re about to use to analyze this model.
 If you’d like to try these features for yourself, contact your local FlexSim representative, tell us about the work you’re doing, and let’s talk about an evaluation license!

-In the menu bar at the very top of the FlexSim window, click “Statistics” and then “Experimenter” to bring up the Simulation Experiment Control window.
-This is FlexSim’s scenario manager.
-Model Parameters are the drivers for different scenarios, and ours is already set up.
+In the menu bar at the very top of the FlexSim window, click “Statistics” and then “Experimenter” to bring up the Experimenter window.
+This is FlexSim’s scenario manager, where you can set up “Jobs” to run and evaluate.
+Parameters are the drivers for different scenarios, and ours is already set up.
 Expand the Parameters option and check the “TestingStations” box, and this parameter will be added to the list of scenarios on the right.
-Click the green plus button to add four more scenarios, and change their values to “1,” “2,” “3,” “4,” and “5.”
-You probably guessed that each scenario will evaluate a different number of testing stations in our model.
+Use the up arrow to add four more scenarios, and change their values to “1,” “2,” “3,” “4,” and “5.”
+You probably guessed that each scenario would evaluate a different number of testing stations in our model.

-Now click the “Experiment Run” tab.
-This is where we’ll set up how our simulation replications will run for this experiment.
+Next, we’ll set up how our simulation replications will run for this experiment.
 Let’s update the number of Replications per Scenario to “25” so we can get a large enough sample size for more valid results.
 And each replication will use different random numbers, so the results for each one will be a little different.
-For Run Time, change “Seconds” in the drop-down menu to “Hours” and change the Run Time value to “8”—we want to see a full day of data for each replication.
-Now, click “Run Experiment” and FlexSim will get to work.
+For the Stop Time, we want each replication to run for 8 hours.
+The easiest way to do this is to change the time from 8am to 4pm, eight hours in the future, and FlexSim will automatically update the correct stop time of 28,800 time units.

 The first thing you’ll see is a chart of all the replications we did for each scenario, each with box and whisker plots.
 This is Testing Station Utilization, and you’ll notice that Scenario 1—with just a single testing station—had the highest average utilization at just over 80%.
 There are significant decreases in utilization in both Scenarios 2 and 3 before tapering off in Scenarios 4 and 5.
 Click the drop down for “Testing Station Utilization” to choose a different performance measure, “Operator Utilization.”
 Here, we see an immediate improvement in utilization with Scenario 2, and no further improvement with the other scenarios.
 Finally, the “Average Queue Content” measure also shows Scenario 2 with a clear improvement to a near-zero average queue size.
 Based on the data, Scenario 2 looks like a clear winner, and if you want to dive deeper into the results, you can click “Replications Plot” and choose something like “Scenario Comparison” to check for statistical significance, or generate a report to evaluate the data in a different program.

 Congratulations on building and analyzing your first FlexSim model!
-If you’d like to continue your simulation journey, we have many free resources available to you—including video tutorials (https://www.flexsim.com/series/tutorials/), Q&A entries (https://answers.flexsim.com/), documentation (https://docs.flexsim.com/), and much more.
+If you’d like to continue your simulation journey, we have many free resources available to you—including video tutorials, Q&A entries, documentation, and much more.
 Check out the links in the description to keep exploring.
 And we hope you’ll get in touch with us soon—we’d love to hear about your next project!